Got a Side Hustle? Here’s How To Calculate Estimated Taxes

 What Are Estimated Tax Payments and Who Pays Estimated Taxes?

 Generally, you must make estimated tax payments if you expect to owe more than $1,000 when you file your income tax return and you are self-employed, an independent contractor or you receive dividend income, work as a freelancer or even have gambling winnings.
-You are exempt from paying estimated taxes, however, if you meet the following three conditions:
+However, you are exempt from paying estimated taxes if you meet the following three conditions: